-Almost every step of this short hike is packed with stunning views.
-The trail starts at the top of the Muottas Muragl funicular with splendid views of the Albula Alps, dominated by Piz Julier and Piz Ot, towering above the lakes nestled along the floor of the Upper Engadine Valley.
+The Muottas Muragl to Alp Languard hike starts above the north side of Val Bernina near its confluence with the Upper Engadine.
+From Punt Muragl ride the funicular to the top station at Muottas Muragl.
+Here splendid views encompass Piz Julier and Piz Ot, towering above the Upper Engadine Valley to the west.
 The high peaks of the Bernina Alps above Val Roseg and Morteratsch valley fill the skyline to the south while Piz Vadret and Piz Muragl rise above the Muragl valley to the east.

-This trail should not present any problems for most hikers.
-Please be aware that short sections of the trail are narrow and exposed.
+This trail should not present any problems for most hikers up to the Segantini Hut.
+Beyond the hut short sections of the trail, especially on the longer options, are narrow and exposed.
 Fix chains bolted to the rock offer a level of security along these segments.
-Also the trail dropping down to Alp Languard is quite steep in places.
+There are also a few places where you may need to use your hands to negotiate short, steep descents.
+Both trails dropping down to Alp Languard are quite steep.

-Take the Muottas Muragl Funicular from the Punt Muragl Talstation (bottom station) to Muottas Muragl (8,051-ft/2,454-meters) (see directions below).
+Take the Muottas Muragl Funicular from the Punt Muragl Talstation (bottom station) to Muottas Muragl (8,051-ft.) (see directions to the trailhead below).
 Overlooks near the exit to the funicular station offer stunning views of the Albula Alps to the west/southwest, dominated by Piz Julier and Piz Ot, towering above the Upper Engadine Valley.
 St. Moritz, Celerina and Samedan lie nestled along the valley floor.

 To the south views extend up Val Roseg to the high peaks of the Bernina Alps, including Piz Bernina, Piz Scerscen, Piz Gluschaint and Piz Roseg, to name a few.
 To the east, Piz Vadret and Piz Muragl fill the skyline above the Val Muragl (Muragl Valley).

-When you are done enjoying the views, find the trail signs behind the funicular station.
-Turn right (southeast) toward Chana Segantini (1h 45min) and Alp Languard (2h 45min) on a trail descending on moderate grades through pastures, passing Alp Muottas along the way.
-At 0.9 miles the grade abates as the trail reaches the floor of Val Muragl and passes a small building.
+When you are done enjoying the views, find the trail signpost behind the funicular station and head east/southeast toward Chana Segantini (Segantini Hut) and Alp Languard.
+The trail descends on moderate grades through pastures, passing Alp Muottas along the way.
+At 0.9 miles the grade abates as the path reaches the floor of Val Muragl and passes a small building.
 Ignore the trail to the right that drops to Punt Muragl and Samedan.

 Just before reaching a stream, pass a trail branching left at 1.1 miles toward Lej Muragl (Lake Muragl) and Fcla.
 Muragl (Muragl Pass).
 Continue straight ahead, crossing the wood bridge over the stream draining Val Muragl.